 If you’re looking for home remedies for ear mites in dogs, look no further than your kitchen cabinet.
 Holistic vets recommend cooking oil or olive oil because it helps suffocate ear mites and gently rinses out debris.

 Garlic can help kill bacteria that might develop with a mite infection.
-So, for the greatest benefit, add a couple of crushed garlic cloves to a cup of oil, either heat the mixture or let it marinate overnight.
-Let the oil cool and remove the garlic before applying to your pup’s ears.
+So, for the greatest benefit, add a couple of crushed garlic cloves to a cup of oil.
+Either heat the mixture or let it marinate overnight.
+Let the oil cool and remove the garlic before applying it to your pup’s ears.
 Although home remedies can be effective in some cases, we advise you to consult with your vet before treating your dog for any condition.

 Can Peroxide Kill Ear Mites In Dogs?